Si-D/GANs/README.md

 # GANs
-Implementing various GANs from scratch using Pytorch
+Implementing various Generative Adversarial Networks from scratch using Pytorch